How to create an ebook step by step

 What is an ebook?

-Short for “electronic book,” an ebook is a digital version of a traditional book, designed to be read on computers, smart phones, tablets, etc. Similar to a physical book, an ebook format has a cover, table of contents, chapters, page numbers, footnotes, and more.
-There are a few considerations to distinguish an ebook from a hard copy, for instance headings, colors, and design elements.
+Short for “electronic book,” an ebook is a digital version of a traditional book, designed to be read on computers, smartphones, tablets, etc. Similar to a physical book, an ebook format has a cover, table of contents, chapters, page numbers, footnotes, and more.
+There are a few considerations to distinguish an ebook from a hard copy, for instance, headings, colors, and design elements.

 Creating ebooks is a great beginner-friendly way to get accustomed to the digital product world.
 Especially if you have an online course, an ebook can be a great way to offer supplemental material that can be used as an upsell or as a bundled option.
 It can be a simple and cost-effective lead magnet as well.
 Lead magnets are free resources used to provide your audience with high value content in exchange for an email address.
 The idea is to provide value and prompt your audience to join your email list, get them into your marketing funnels, or encourage them to upgrade to a purchase.
 Ebooks are fantastic lead magnets that can help with all of the above.